bahuwrihi/Sats-Ketchup/Texts/Geyser-Fund.md

 Sats Ketchup is here to prove that the time is ripe for a different kind of brand: a decentralised, fully transparent, and collaborative one.

 The idea started to take shape during Bitcoin Pizza Day 2024.
 Driven by our passion for food and its ability to bring people together, we wanted to find a way to translate this energy into a real-world application.
 The potential of self-managed organisations inspired us to build SATS as a brand where we're experimenting with new ways of co-creating, co-organising, and co-owning.
-So, we’ve chosen to openly document every step on GitHub and let the community take over ownership and decision-making in all areas.
+So, we’ve chosen to openly document every step on [GitHub](https://github.com/bahuwrihi/Sats-Ketchup) and let the community take over ownership and decision-making.

+### Profit

 Are we a non-profit?
-No. For us, real impact means building a business that's both profitable and purposeful.
+No. We are building a business that's both purposeful and profitable.
+We share profits fairly, following strict guidelines that we will define together.
+All funds raised on geyser.fund are [published here](https://github.com/bahuwrihi/Sats-Ketchup/blob/main/Pricing%20&%20Compensation%20Framework/GeyserFund%20Fundraising.md).

-## Why Ketchup?
+### Why Ketchup?

 We're starting with ketchup because it's a playful choice and a staple that everyone already knows, owns, and loves.
-There can't be a better way to bring the orange revolution into every household.
+There is no better way to bring the orange revolution into every household.

-## Pre-Order Now
+### Pre-Order Now

 We're now opening pre-orders on our product page, where you can secure a bottle from our first batch and directly support our mission.

 Your pre-order will help us finalise manufacturing partnerships in Canada and the EU, and while we're working out the details for chapters in other areas, pre-orders are open worldwide.

-## Join Our Team
+### Join Our Team
-But that's not all!

 We're looking for passionate collaborators to join our team.
 Whether you're a designer, video creator, marketer, recipe developer, farmer or want to start a local production chapter, we want to hear from you!
-Check out our open Tasks on GitHub and become part of SATS.
+Check out our open [Tasks on GitHub](https://github.com/bahuwrihi/Sats-Ketchup/tree/main/Tasks) and become part of SATS.

 # Our Guiding Principles
 ## Decentralisation as Empowerment